Current Itinerary for

 Mar 1st (Monday)

 We head for our final destination on the South Island which is Nelson, a holiday destination.
-The 3 hour drive from Punakaiki is through rain forest and gorges with sights like the Pelorus Bridge, a location for The Hobbit.
+The 3 hour drive from Punakaiki is through rain forest and gorges with sights like the Pelorus Bridge, a location for The Hobbit, Buller Gorge Swingbridge (~1 hr walk) and Pelorus Bridge walk.

 There are also picturesque journeys along Queen Charlotte Sound and the Takaka Drive.